IHE/ITI.Finance/input/pagecontent/ITI-YY2.md

 ##### 2:3.YY2.4.1.1 Trigger Events

-A Beneficiary Requestor triggers a Search Insurance Plan Request to a Beneficiary Manager according to the business rules for the search.
+A Beneficiary Requestor triggers a Search Insurance Plan Request to a Beneficiary Manager when it needs to know what plans are available to use to [enroll a beneficiary [ITI-YY1]](ITI-YY1.html).
-These business rules are outside the scope of this transaction.

 ##### 2:3.YY2.4.1.2 Message Semantics